Marijuana Flower in Florida "Very Soon" (#NoSmokeIsAJoke)

 State vs. Federal Cannabis Laws

 Medical marijuana is now legal in 33 states and the District of Columbia.
 On top of that, 10 states have voted in favor of the legalization of marijuana for recreational purposes.
-But marijuana is still illegal at the federal level.
+But marijuana is still illegal at the federal level in the United States.
 But this will soon change as many lawmakers on both sides of the aisle believe it’s time to take a second look at cannabis laws.

 At his confirmation hearing on Tuesday, U.S. Attorney General nominee William Barr said, “to the extent people are complying” with the state marijuana laws, he doesn’t plan to “go after” or circumvent state laws and impose federal oversight on marijuana companies.
 He claimed it wouldn’t be right to pick and choose which issues states should have control over and which issues federal law should preside over.